 The religious narcissistic mother is hiding in the church.
 If you go to church, guess what?

 It’s the perfect place for narcissists to stroke their egos and twist interpretations so they can have control.

 Ever tried to have a religious discussion with a Christian narcissist?
-It brings a new definition to the circle of madness that we call “word salad.”
+It brings a new definition to the circle of madness we call “word salad.”

 Religion is control, and free will doesn’t exist in the church.